bitwes/Gut/README.md

 * LOG_LEVEL_ALL_ASSERTS (2)

 ##  <a name="printing"> Printing info
-The `p` method allows you to print information out indented under the test output.
+The `gut.p` method allows you to print information out indented under the test output.
 It has an optional 2nd parameter that sets which log level to display it at.
 Use one of the constants in the section above to set it.
-The default is LOG_LEVEL_FAIL_ONLY which means the output will always be visible.
+The default is `LOG_LEVEL_FAIL_ONLY` which means the output will always be visible.

 #  <a name="advanced"> Advanced Testing